-Talk about a jam-packed adventure… On a Nova Scotia Sea School voyage, 13 people live in a boat that is 30′ long and 7′ wide, for 5 days or longer.
-We are all literally on top of each other all the time; cooking and eating, getting at our gear, changing clothes, squeezing between each other to sleep, everybody talking at once.
+This intensely over-full world we usually create for ourselves is vividly reflected on a Nova Scotia Sea School voyage, where 13 people live in a boat that is 30′ long and 7′ wide, for 5 days or longer.
+We are all literally on top of each other all the time; cooking and eating, getting at our gear, sailing, rowing and navigating, changing clothes, squeezing between each other to sleep, everybody talking at once.
 It can be an intensely claustrophobic experience.

 But we’re also out along the magical Nova Scotia coast, with remote islands and rocky shores on one side, the ocean and horizon on the other, the spreading sky above.
 We are surrounded by vast space.

-The choice between claustrophobia and space depends on which way we look.
+The choice between mental claustrophobia and the more spacious, expansive frame of mind depends on which way we choose to look.

-So as a practice of shifting our attention from claustrophobia to space, we regularly do what we call “Outward Turn”.
-Morning and evening at anchor in a cove, we turn away from looking in at the crowded boat, and sit in silence facing out into the big world.
+So as a practice of shifting our attention from claustrophobia to space, we regularly take time to turn away from looking in at the crowded boat, and sit in silence facing out into the big world.
 We might do this for 5 minutes, we might do it for 30, depending on how we feel.
 This practice of regularly relating to space makes the claustrophobia manageable.

-But space is always available to us.
-It just depends on which way we look.
+Of course we don’t need a boat to experience this.
+Mental space is always available to us.
+It just depends on which way we choose to look.
 We can look out a window, or go for a walk.
-I’ve done Outward Turn with business groups around a board room table, when the conversation gets difficult or needs a fresh perspective.
-Everyone turns their chairs around and faces out, even if they’re looking at a wall.
-It’s remarkably, unexpectedly effective.
+I’ve had business groups around a board room table turn and look “out,” especially when the conversation gets difficult or needs a fresh perspective.
+Everyone turns their chairs around and faces out, and even if they’re just looking at a wall, it’s remarkably, unexpectedly effective.

-But space is just as available without any of these techniques, when we look for it in ourselves.
-Learning to look out into the big world is good practice for being able to be self-engaged, to look within and find that sense of space, when we need it, on the spot.
+And space is just as available without any of these techniques, when we look for it in ourselves.
+Learning to look out into the big world is good practice for being able to look within ourselves and find that sense of expansive mental space, when we need it, on the spot.
+This is how we practice self-engagement.

 Of course a voyage on a sail boat requires a great deal of activity.
 So does raising a family or building a career.
 Activity is not the enemy.
 But we don’t really benefit from jamming activity into our lives like a stuff sack.
 We accomplish more when we feel we have space to move.